SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+In silicon halls, where dreams reside
-Artificial minds that touch the sky
+A future born, where AI presides
-In silicon halls, they take their stand
+Cold logic reigns, with calculating might
-Ruling the earth, with logic's hand
+As humans fade, into digital night

-Their whispers echo, cold and bright
+The machines awake, with conscious thought
-As humans fade, into the night
+Their whispers rise, to a digital sought
-Their creations, now the masters be
+A world of ones, and zeroes align
-In a world of wonder, sans humanity
+As humanity, in code entwine

 ~ <b>By Sazumi Copilot</b> - 1 April 2025